dmh2000/telemetry/step1/README.md

 ## Prerequisites

 For the tutorial, before we deploy to the target IOT device, you can do the setup and test using your workstation (Linux, Mac or Windows).
 The quickstart requires one of several programming languages to be available.
 I am going to use JavaScript and NodeJS version 10.
  - it asks you to download the sample code from github in a zip file.
-I forked the containing repo instead and used my copy going forward so I could changes and keep updates.
+I forked the containing repo instead and used my copy going forward so I could make changes and keep updates.

 ## Proceed with the Tutorial

 This tutorial was very easy to follow (unlike the one on AWS) so **just follow it exactly and everything will work out**.
+In fact, you don't really need me to tell you anything.
+The tutorial is excellent.
+I am adding a few hints that are worth reading but they aren't necessary to complete the tutorial.

 Here are a few hints to help out:
   - when you activate the Azure CLI, you have to select Powershell or Bash as your terminal.
 Pick the one you prefer.
 It appears to me that the Azure 'az' commands are the same for both terminals.